 To-do lists do not have to be limited to workplace demands, use the time to reflect on what you need to do at home too.
 For instance, any appointments you need to make, groceries to buy or things to do for the upcoming weekend if you have a busy one.

 Use the commute to read.
 While you don’t need to commit to reading War and Peace, there are plenty of options open to you that offer abridged versions of books either in text or as an audiobook that can provide a welcome distraction.
-Check out this Blinkist review to see the correlation between reading a book and workplace success and how the app can help busy individuals decide which book is best for future successes.
+Check out this Blinkist review or this Blinkist guide by Satori to see the correlation between reading a book and workplace success and how the app can help busy individuals decide which book is best for future successes.
 Your commute can be used to enrich your life mentally.

 Relaxation may not immediately be the first thing that your commute provides.
 However, use your time to sit still and reflect.
 Coping with delays, overcrowding and the public in general, can make a commute a stressful ordeal, but you can teach yourself to switch off from the outside and turn your commute into a tranquil journey through meditation.